 4. Get some exercise.

-Showering and doing my hair is a luxury that I forget I have the privilege of enjoying.
-I feel so much better when I have showered and at least done my hair.
+Showering and doing my hair is a little thing that I forget I have the privilege of enjoying.
+I feel so much better and my depression doesn’t feel as bad when I have showered and at least done my hair.
 I don’t always put makeup on because I don’t always see people outside my home.
 But, I will at least do my hair!

 6. Think of someone to serve.